This variant is currently sold out

 - Illustration: 247 photographs, mainly colour

-Alan Henry, co-author of this book, has known Derek Bell since 1971, when he was reporting on Formula 2 as a journalist for Motoring News.
+The late Alan Henry, co-author of this book, got to know Derek Bell in 1971, when he was reporting on Formula 2 as a journalist for Motoring News.
 He soon moved up to Formula 1 and covered it for 35 years for numerous newspapers and magazines, including The Guardian and Autocar.
 He was also the editor of Autocourse, the annual record of international motor racing, from 1988 to 2012.
-He lives in Essex.
+He died in 2016.

 ‘This is a fabulous book… a fitting tribute to a vastly underrated driver and a great ambassador for motor sport’